geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 </div>

 If you want to change something about the element or component when it's sticking to the top of the screen, you need to write some JavaScript.
-Let's add a script tag and update our markup a bit.
+Let's add a script tag and update our markup to `use` the action we created.

 {% raw %}